 We are met on a great battlefield of that war.
 We have come to dedicate a portion of that field, as a final resting place for those who here gave their lives that that nation might live.
 It is altogether fitting and proper that we should do this.

 - Lincoln turns to recognize those who have fallen for their country.

 - He uses contrast effectively.
 By stating “those who here gave their lives that this nation might live” Lincoln makes what is perhaps the ultimate contrast: life vs death.
 Contrast is compelling.
-As Nancy Duarte says in her book, Resonate, “People are naturally attracted to opposites, so presentations should draw from this attraction to create interest.
+It creates interest.
 Communicating an idea juxtaposed with its polar opposite creates energy.
 Moving back and forth between the contradictory poles encourages full engagement from the audience.”

 - He uses consonance — the repetition of the same consonant in short succession — through words with the letter “f”: battlefield; field; final; for; fitting.